clarkgrubb/latex-input/apl/README.md

     1 2 3 +.× 2 3 4

 The . operator is called the inner product operator.
-It takes two dyadic functions as its arguments and returns a dyadic function.
+It takes two dyadic operators as its arguments and returns a dyadic operator.

 When a scalar is added to an array, the scalar is added to each element of the array.
 This expression evaluates to `2 3 4`: